csev/cc4e/book/chap05.md

 "print all lines _except_ those that match the pattern;" the second says "precede each printed line with its line number."

 A common convention for C programs is that an argument beginning with a minus sign introduces an optional flag or parameter.
-If we choose -`x` (for "except") to signal the inversion, and -`n` ("number") to request line numbering, then the command
+If we choose `-x` (for "except") to signal the inversion, and `-n` ("number") to request line numbering, then the command

     find -x -n the